lowagner/sparrow-bullets/README.md

 -------

 I will be making a few games using sparrow-bullets, and they'll end up as sub-directories here.
-I hope to get them on open source hardware such as the OpenPandora and the GCW-Zero.
+They go by a different LICENSE, so please check their respective directories.
+The first contender is `dumps`, in which you play as a red-checkered cube dumptruck trying to clean the world of all its cubey messes!

-Eventually:  to compile for open source hardware such as the OpenPandora, you will need to follow the roadmap in this thread:
+I hope to get these games working on open source hardware such as the OpenPandora and the GCW-Zero.
+To compile for open source hardware such as the OpenPandora, you will need to follow the roadmap in this thread:
 [CrossCompiler ToolChain](http://boards.openpandora.org/topic/7147-crosscompiler-toolchain-based-on-openpandoraorg-ipks/).
 You
 would also need to compile the Bullet physics library natively for the